How to pack a pumping bag for going back to work - Desktop computer on red background

 6. Cleaning supplies

-Many women bring their pump home to be cleaned each evening but if you prefer to keep your pumping bag at work, be sure to include cleaning supplies to wash up with after use.
+Many people bring their pump home to be cleaned each evening but if you prefer to keep your pumping bag at work, be sure to include cleaning supplies to wash up with after use.

 7. Snacks